coalaura/lugo/README.md

 ## FiveM Support (Optional)

 Lugo includes first-class, built-in support for FiveM resource development.
-When enabled via the `lugo.fivem.enabled` setting, Lugo will automatically parse `fxmanifest.lua` and `__resource.lua` files to accurately map your project structure.
+When enabled via the `lugo.fivem.enabled` setting, Lugo will automatically parse `fxmanifest.lua` and `__resource.lua` files to accurately map your project structure, enabling resource-aware completions and diagnostics.

 * **Environment Isolation:** Automatically detects whether a file is `client`, `server`, or `shared`.
 Client files cannot see server-only globals, and vice versa.
 * **Resource Scoping:** Globals defined in one resource will not leak into another resource.
 * **Cross-Resource Includes:** Understands `@resource_name/file.lua` syntax in manifests for cross-resource dependencies.
 * **Unaccounted File Warnings:** Warns you if a `.lua` file exists in your workspace but is missing from the resource manifest, preventing "script not running" headaches.
+* **Export Validation:** Validates `exports.resource_name:methodName()` cross-resource calls, warning you if the resource or the specific export is unknown.

 ## Installation